cmcntsh/ReaderExpectationApproachWriting/README.md

 ### Paper revision steps and strategies

 * Some general questions while revising:
   * In sentences, which piece of new information deserves the most emphasis?
+(How do you move that stressworthy information to the Stress position?)
-  * How do you move that stressworthy information to the stress position?
+  * Whose story is being told in the paragraph?
+(How do you move that information to the Issue position in the paragraph?)
   * Whose story is being told in each sentence?
+(How do you move that information to the Topic position in the sentence?)
+  * Is the main action in the sentence being told by the verb?
+(Do you need to switch from a nominalization to an active verb?)
   * Which pieces of old information connect the sentence backward to the previous discourse?
-  * How do you move that information to the topic position?
+(How do you move that information to the Topic position?)
+  * Are sentences in a paragraph using topic changing or topic stringing?
 * Steps to revise a piece of writing:
   * Reread the prose several times, looking at each major reader expectation separately.
   * Look at the verbs of each sentence in the paragraph.